Frequently Asked Questions

 The 'Overall Dish Rating' provides an at-a-glance summary by combining the four environmental indicators into a single, easy-to-understand score.
 The calculation follows these steps:

 The weighting can be adapted according to regional conditions.
 For instance, in areas with scarce water resources or poor water treatment, water impacts might receive greater weighting.
 Similarly, in high-biodiversity regions where deforestation occurs for livestock, land impacts could be weighted more heavily.
 The current weighting is primarily based on European farming practices and impacts.
-We have adapted the program for our work in other regions such as the Gulf, India, and Mesoamerica to consider their specific water and land issues and agricultural practices.
+We have adapted the program for our work in other regions such as the Middle East, India, and Meso-america to consider their specific water and land issues and agricultural practices.

 Food production is responsible for approximately 26% of global greenhouse gas emissions.
 The way we grow, process, transport, and consume food has a significant impact on our planet's climate.